martin-ev/Who-feeds-the-world/index.md

 <div style="float: left; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/ussrdiss.html"></div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To be able to properly understand the studied data, we have to first look at the historical context of the world.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To be able to properly understand the studied data, we have to first look at the historical context of the period we are analyzing.
 There was the **Cold war** from 1945 to 1990 between the two **economic superpowers** (USA and USSR).
 The USSR was then dissolved in 1991.
 The Japanese economic miracle occured from 1945 to 1990 and allowed Japan to come out of the disastrous state in which it was at the exit of WW2 and become one of the worlds largest economies.
 There have been 2 big oil crises, in 1973 and 1979.
 There have also been many wars (Middle East wars 1973-2000 e.g. Yom Kippur War 1973, Islamic Revolution in Iran 1979, Iran–Iraq war 1980-1988, Gulf war 1990-1991, Yugoslav wars 1991-2001...).
 The **third Agricultural Revolution** (also known as Green revolution) occured form 1960 to 1990 and improved agricultural productions thanks to fertilizers and chemicals.

 <div style="clear: left; width: 100%;"></div>